SelectUSA/events/events/_posts/2016-09-13-midland-sem.md

 ### SelectUSA Midland Seminar - "From Export to U.S. Expansion"

-On September 13 and in conjunction with the U.S. Embassy in London, we will hold a seminar in Birmingham, UK for companies wanting to focus on expanding in the United States.
+On September 13 and in conjunction with the U.S. Embassy in London, SelectUSA will hold a seminar in Birmingham, UK for companies wanting to focus on expanding in the United States.
 Panelists from KPMG, the British-American Business Council, the Council of American States in Europe (CASE), and UK Trade & Investment (UKTI) will discuss:

 * Moving from an export to an investment strategy
 * Determining the right time to move into the United States